-Corrective action must be initiated by the Project Manager or cognizant Task Manager when unplanned deviations from procedural, contractual, regulatory requirements or construction specifications occur.
-These deviations will be recorded by documenting the quality problem information directly into the ATS in accordance with the SBMS subject area, "Quality Problem Reporting" (PNNL 2005c).
-The assessment must describe the problem, cause of the deviation, impact of the problem, and corrective action needed to remedy the immediate problem and prevent recurrence.
+Corrective action must be initiated by the Project Manager or cognizant Task Leader when unplanned deviations from procedural, contractual, regulatory requirements, or construction specifications occur.
+These deviations will be documented by documenting the quality problem information directly into the ATS in accordance with the SBMS subject area, "Quality Problem Reporting" (PNNL 2005c).
+The assessment must describe the problem, the cause of the deviation, the impact of the problem, and the corrective action needed to remedy the immediate problem and to prevent recurrence.

-Subcontractors/collaborators will be required to have systems in place to identify, correct and prevent recurrence of contractual, procedural or regulatory requirement(s) deviations, and to notify the PNNL point-of-contact specified when such an event occurs.
-These requirements will be passed on in a SOW to the subcontractors.
+Subcontractors will be required to have a system in place to identify, correct, and prevent recurrence of contractual, procedural or regulatory requirement(s) deviations, and to notify the PNNL point-of-contact specified when such an event occurs.
+These requirements will be passed in a SOW to the subcontractors.